GameTec-live/EVIAH/README.md

 ![image info](./logo.png)
 Thanks to [u/monochromebow](https://www.reddit.com/user/monochromebow) for the logo.
 ### WARNING: THIS IS ALPHA SOFTWARE!
-### Sadly the tool used to manage the wallet via the CLI has a bug which causes it to crash.
-Check the [issue](https://github.com/ethereum/staking-deposit-cli/issues/304) for more information.
 Testnet and Mainnet supported...
 Ubuntu 22.04 LTS supported...
 #### Installation: